uw-cryo/asp_plot/README.md

 The `camera_optimization` command-line tool is a wrapper for outputting a summary plot after running tools like `bundle_adjust` and `jitter_solve`.

-At its simplest is can be run like:
+At its simplest it can be run like:

 ```
 $ camera_optimization --original_cameras path/to/original_camera_1,path/to/original_camera_2 \